edge-academy/Introduction-to-Web-Development/README.md

 ## **Attendance**

-While this is not an official class and no grades or course credits are confererd, please make your best effort to be present and on time to each class.
-There are unfortunately a limited number of seats in CSIL (20), and there is high demand to learn the basics of creating website and web applications.
-Respect your peers, if you can't/won't make the class, please leave the spot for someone else to reserve.
+While this is not an official class and no grades or course credits are conferred, please make your best effort to be present and on time to each class.